urgrue/Java-Twitch-Api-Wrapper/README.md

 }
 ```

-_How it works:_ A simple, secure, local only socket server will be opened.
+_How it works:_ A simple, secure, local-only socket server will be opened.
 Since the `Redirect URI` for your application is set to `127.0.0.1`, it will redirect the user to their localhost after authorizing the application.
 As soon as a response is received, either an access token or error, the socket will be closed.

 ### Explicitly Setting Access Token